-I converted a Bachmann ‘20’ for my first loco detailing book (Detailing & Modifying r-t-r Locomotives, Volume 1 [Crowood Press 2009]) – as pictured here – but made use of a series of A1 Models bits that were the only suitable parts available at the time.
+I converted a Bachmann ‘20’ for my first loco detailing book – as pictured here – making use of a series of A1 Models bits that were the only suitable parts available at the time, plus a degree of scratch-building.
 Now, I don’t want to do the A1 bits down as the finished model looks pretty good (if I say so myself) but, compared to these new Shawplan products, the A1 window frames do look a bit chunky.

-A further boon for DRS Class 20 conversions is the availability of etched kits to form the extra bodyside fuel tanks, which I had to scratchbuild on my model from plastic card.
-Ironically, there’s now a choice of kits for this feature, from Shawplan and Peter Harvey Design, both looking supremely well executed and I’m looking forward to trying both.
-Mind you, it means that I need an extra Bachmann ‘20’!
+A further boon for DRS Class 20 conversions is the availability of etched kits to form the extra bodyside fuel tanks.
+Ironically, there’s now a choice of kits for this feature, from Shawplan and PH Designs, both looking supremely well executed and I’m looking forward to trying both.
+Mind you, it means that I need an extra Bachmann ‘20’...

 hi i was wondering do you replace the lights on the front of the class 20 and if you do where do you get them?ReplyDelete